-India, known for its heritage and cultural diversity has 13 cultural heritages in the UNESCO’s intangible cultural heritages list.
+India, known for its heritage and cultural diversity has 13 cultural heritages in the UNESCO’s intangible cultural heritage list.
 “Kumbh Mela” was the latest addition to the list.
 Kumbh Mela was inscribed on the Representative List of Intangible Cultural Heritage of Humanity during the 12th session held at Jeju, South Korea.

-UNESCO intangible cultural heritages from India
+UNESCO intangible cultural heritage from India

 - Vedic Chanting – the tradition of Vedic chanting, chanted during sacred rituals and recited daily by the Vedic communities known not only for the rich content of its oral literature but also for the ingenious techniques employed by the Brahmin priests.